-- I A representation of all materials suspected of containing asbestos will be sampled in accordance with our documented in house methods, Asbestos: The analysts' guide for sampling, analysis and clearance procedures and HSG 264.
-Analysis of samples was conducted by a UKAS accredited laboratory, certified to ISO 17025. - The survey will be conducted according to the criteria specified within HSG 264 as well as our documented standard operating procedures. - Occupation of the building may restrict the survey in terms of access and / or sampling strategy. - If plans are not provided prior to the commencement of the survey, FRMS cannot be held responsible for areas not surveyed due to a lack of knowledge of their presence, or for asbestos installations not identified, where the provision of suitable, accurate plans would have aided their identification. - Reference will be made to Asbestos Insulating Board or Asbestos Cement based upon asbestos content and visual appearance only.
-Water absorption testing on materials will not have been carried out unless stated to the contrary elsewhere within the report. - If any high risk materials should be identified during the survey, the surveyor will notify the client and / or their representative prior to leaving site. - Where the size, use or nature of the site is different from the information provided by the client, FRMS reserve the right to abort the survey, review and provide alternative quotations and / or proposals. - Any areas or elements of the site which are physically or practicably inaccessible to the survey team must be presumed to contain asbestos. - Analysis under Polarised Light Microscopy (PLM) of textured coating samples may not in all cases identify asbestos, due to the non homogeneous nature of asbestos within such products.
-This can lead to differences in the probability of positively identifying asbestos within any sample collected. - This survey does not constitute a contaminated land investigation.
-The survey itself is based on the assumption that the land is uncontaminated. - Dust or debris samples from areas where contamination is suspected, may have been taken, however u,nless specifically instructed, random dust sampling will not be undertaken. - Material extents are approximations only, assigned by the surveyor at the time of the survey and may only be for specific, visible sections of asbestos and may not represent the total amount present. - Where access to a room / area is not made or is restricted, this will be specifically recorded in the final report and survey register accordingly. - I Where high level access equipment has not been provided, visual observations and any presumed items of asbestos will be recorded on the survey register. - I Unless specifically requested and identified within the report, no responsibility can be accepted by FRMS Ltd, for the non systematic use of asbestos, stored or portable items of asbestos within the property.
+- A representation of all materials suspected of containing asbestos will be sampled in accordance with our documented in-house methods, Asbestos: The analysts' guide for sampling, analysis and clearance procedures and HSG 264.
+Analysis of samples was conducted by a UKAS accredited organisation certified to 1SO17025. - The survey will be conducted according to the criteria laid down in HSG 264 as well as our documented standard operating procedures. - Occupation of the building may restrict the survey in terms of access or sampling strategy. - If plans are not provided prior to the commencement of the surveys then FRMS cannot be held responsible for areas not surveyed due to a lack of knowledge of their presence, or for asbestos installations not identified, where the provision of suitable, accurate plans would have aided their identification. - Reference will be made to Asbestos Insulating Board or Asbestos Cement based upon asbestos content and visual appearance only.
+Water absorption testing on materials will not have been carried out unless stated to the contrary elsewhere within the report. - If any high-risk materials are identified on site, the Surveyor will notify the client or client's representative prior to leaving site. - Where the size, use or nature of the site is different from the information provided by the client, FRMS reserves the right to abort the survey and review and provide alternative quotation and proposals. - Any areas or elements of the site which are physically or practicably inaccessible to the survey team must be presumed to contain asbestos. - Analysis under Polarised Light Microscopy (PLM) of textured coating samples may not in all cases identify asbestos due to the non homogeneous nature of asbestos within such coatings.
+This can lead to a large difference in the probability of positively identifying asbestos within any sample collected. - I This survey does not constitute a contaminated land investigation.
+The survey itself is based on the assumption that the land is not contaminated. - Dust or debris samples from areas where contamination is suspected, may have been taken.
+Unless specifically instructed, random dust sampling will not be carried out. - Material extents are approximations only, assigned by the surveyor at the time of the survey and may be for specific, visible sections of asbestos and may not be for the complete amount. - Where access to a room/area is not made or is restricted this will be specifically recorded in the final report and survey register. - Where high level access equipment has not been provided visual observations and any presumed items of asbestos will be recorded on the survey register. - Unless specifically requested and identified within the report, no responsibility can be accepted by FRMS Ltd, for non-systematic use of asbestos, stored or portable items of asbestos within the property.